wqvi/wm/README.md

+# Archived

+Been a while since I have contributed to this.
+Since then wlroots has updated and so has the parent repository of dwl

 # wm - a fork of dwl

 This is just my custom implementation of dwl that is intended to be specifically for my system.